-Acknowledgements.
-1. Introduction: Mobility, Space and Culture Part I: Mobility, Space and Place 2.
+1. Introduction: Mobility, Space and Culture Part 1: Mobility, Space and Place 2.
 Unpicking Time-Space: Towards New Understandings of Movement-Space 3.
-Mobility, Place, Placelessness Part II: Driving, Culture and Embodiment.
-Introduction to Part II.
-4. Driving Sensations and Embodied Practices 5.
+Mobility, Place, Placelessness Part 2: Driving, Culture and Embodiment.
+Introduction to Part 2 4.
+Driving Sensations and Embodied Practices 5.
 Gendered Driving Bodies 6.
-Governing Driving Subjects Part III: Conclusion 7.
-Spatialising Mobile Cultures.
-References and notes.
+Governing Driving Subjects Part 3: Conclusion 7.
+Spatialising Mobile Cultures

 Peter Merriman is a Reader in the Institute of Geography and Earth Sciences at Aberystwyth University, Wales.
 He is the author of Driving Spaces: A Cultural-Historical Geography of England’s M1 Motorway (Blackwell, 2007) and an editor of Geographies of Mobilities (Ashgate, 2011) and the forthcoming Handbook of Mobilities (Routledge, 2013).